 Mentoring at The Clubhouse means joining an amazing community of creative teens and adults.
-The Clubhouse Network’s unique Group Mentoring Model puts members and volunteer Mentors side by side: building, experimenting, and having fun, while developing skills and bonds that enrich everyone’s lives.
+The Clubhouse’s unique Group Mentoring Model puts members and volunteer Mentors side by side: building, experimenting, and having fun, while developing skills and bonds that enrich everyone’s lives.

 What Is Mentoring at The Clubhouse Like?